Jolak5/kanban-copy/todo-list/tests_1.md

 ### Estimated time: 3h

 ## Description
-In this project, you will write unit tests for the To Do List application you have already created.
-Your tests will cover all CRUD functions.
+In this project, you will write unit tests for the To Do List application.
+Testing has been divided into to two parts.
+In part 1 you will test functions responsible for adding and deliting items to the list.
+In part 2 you will test the status and content updates as well as the order re-position of items in the list.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*